daylilies

 - Is daylilies good for the Colorado Front Range?

-- Yes. daylilies is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, daylilies is a well-suited perennial for Colorado's Front Range.

 - How big does daylilies get?